jon-williams-dev/jw-dev-next/bikes/ducati-996.md

 - Rear shock absorber change from a Showa to Öhlins.

 The bike is currently registered in Germany.
 Has a recent service/inspection and current TUV. and is ready to go.

-I would certainly recommend you to come and have a look at the bike so you can see with your own eyes if this 20-year-old superbike meets your expectations.